kemalabizar/Flyer-1/README.md

 ### General Overview

 The computer's assembly language follows that of computers mentioned earlier.
 The source file is divided into three sections: **stat**, containing declaration of static variables; **var**, declaration of dynamic variables; and **text** that contains all instructions necessary to work with said variables before.
 These sections are separated by brackets as shown below.
-Current version can only support single-line comments, that begin with ```//``` slashes.
+Current version can only support single-line comments, that begin with ```;``` semicolon.
 ```
 .stat
-  // Declaration of static variables: __type__ __name__,__value__
+  ; Declaration of static variables: __type__ __name__,__value__
-  // Variables declared as static (in this section) cannot, and will not, have its values manipulated by corresponding instructions during its runtime.
+  ; Variables declared as static (in this section) cannot, and will not, have its values manipulated by corresponding instructions during its runtime.

 .var
-  // Declaration of dynamic variables: __type__ __name__,__value__
+  ; Declaration of dynamic variables: __type__ __name__,__value__
-  // As opposed to static, dynamic variables can be freely manipulated by corresponding instructions.
+  ; As opposed to static, dynamic variables can be freely manipulated by corresponding instructions.

 .text
-  // Where one would write every instructions necessary.
+  ; Where one would write every instructions necessary.
-start:        // Loop 'start'
+start:        ; Loop 'start'
-  __inst_0__  // 'start' segment must always exist within text{...}.
+  __inst_0__  ; 'start' segment must always exist within text{...}.
 Otherwise, any programs and loop segments you've written won't run.
-  __inst_1__  // This is because 'start' segment provides a starting point of program execution for the processor.
+  __inst_1__  ; This is because 'start' segment provides a starting point of program execution for the processor.
   __inst_2__
   __inst_3__
-foo:          // Loop 'foo'
+foo:          ; Loop 'foo'
   __inst_4__
   __inst_5__
   __inst_6__
-bar:          // Loop 'bar'
+bar:          ; Loop 'bar'
   __inst_7__
   __inst_8__
   __inst_9__